-For any questions about the various programs or if you would like more information on Maternal Child Health offerings, please contact your OB Practice Consultant, Provider Services, or your Provider Relations representative.
+For any questions about the various programs or if you would like more information on OB/NICU case management programs, please contact your OB Practice Consultant, Provider Services, or your Provider Relations representative.

-The codes and measure tips listed are informational only, not clinical guidelines or standards of medical care, and do not guarantee reimbursement.
-All Member care and related decisions of treatment are the sole responsibility of the provider.
-This information does not dictate or control your clinical decisions regarding the appropriate care of Members.
-Your state/provider contract(s), Medicaid, Member benefits, and several other guidelines determine reimbursement for the applicable codes.
-Proper coding and providing appropriate care decrease the need for a high volume of medical record review requests and provider audits.
-It also helps us review your performance regarding the quality of care that is provided to our Members and meet the HEDIS measure for quality reporting based on the care you provide our Members.
+The codes and measure tips listed are informational only, not clinical guidelines or standards of medical care, and do not quarantee reimbursement.

+All member care and related decisions of treatment are the sole responsibility of the provider.
+This information does not dictate or control your clinical decisions regarding the appropriate care of members.
+Your state/provider contract(s), Medicaid, member benefits and several other guidelines determine reimbursement for the applicable codes.
+Proper coding and providing appropriate care decrease the need for high volume of medical record review requests and provider audits.
+It also helps us review your performance on the quality of care that is provided to our members and meet the HEDIS measure for quality reporting based on the care you provide our members.

-Note: The information provided is based on HEDIS MY 2024 technical specifications and is subject to change based on guidance given by the National Committee for Quality Assurance (NCQA), the Centers for Medicare & Medicaid Services (CMS), and state recommendations.
-Please refer to the appropriate agency for additional guidance
+Please note: The information provided is based on the most recent HEDIS technical specifications and is subject to change based on guidance given by the National Committee for Quality Assurance (NCQA), the Centers for Medicare & Medicaid Services (CMS) and state recommendations.
+Please refer to the appropriate agency for additional guidance.

-Learn more about Wellpoint programs provider.wellpoint.com/ia
+provider.wellpoint.com/nj